Barski-lab/cwl-airflow/docs/readme/how_to_use.md

 **Init command will run the following steps** for the specified `--home` and `--config` parameters:
 - Call `airflow --help` to create a default `airflow.cfg`
 - Update `airflow.cfg` to hide paused DAGs, skip loading example DAGs and connections and **do not** pause newly created DAGs.
 Also, we set our custom `logging_config_class` to split Airflow and CWL related logs into the separate files.
-In case of upgrading from the previous version of CWL-Airflow that used Airflow < 2.0.0 to the latest one, `airflow.cfg` will be backuped and upgraded to fit Airflow 2.0.0.
+In case of upgrading from the previous version of CWL-Airflow that used Airflow < 2.0.0 to the latest one, `airflow.cfg` will be backuped and upgraded to fit Airflow 2.0.1.
 You will have to manually make sure that all custom fields were properly copied to the new `airflow.cfg`
 - Call `airflow db init` to init/upgrade Airflow metadata database.
 - If run with `--upgrade`, upgrade old CWLDAGs to correspond to the latest format, save original CWLDAGs into `deprecated_dags` folder.
-- Put **clean_dag_run.py** and **resend_results.py** into the DAGs folder.
+- Put **clean_dag_run.py** into the DAGs folder.

 ## Updating airflow.cfg